Skip to main content

 More space for solar home batteries

 When preparing your home for battery storage, it’s good to know the pros and cons of the different batteries available and to check their installation requirements.
+It’s also important to understand your energy usage and check your requirements before investing.

 Become part of a bigger energy picture

 The future of solar and home batteries goes beyond the four walls of your home.
 Virtual power plants (VPPs) – like the one we’ve created in Adelaide – enable everyday Australians to join together to support each other’s energy needs.
-These networks of connected solar batteries make the grid more reliable and help make energy more affordable.
+These networks of connected solar batteries help make the grid more stable and help make energy more affordable.

 You can also be involved in a program that helps to relieve pressure on the electricity grid when demand is high.
-Through our Peak Energy Rewards program, we send you an SMS to signal peak demand on the grid and then you’re invited to reduce your home’s energy use voluntarily.
-Not only does this help to reduce pressure on the grid, but you also get rewarded for participating.
+Through our Peak Energy Rewards program, we send you an SMS to signal peak demand on the grid and then you’re invited to help reduce your home’s energy use voluntarily.
+Not only does this help to reduce pressure on the grid, but you’re also rewarded for participating.

 Programs like VPP and Peak Energy Rewards point to a future where your home can play a much smarter role in contributing to more sustainable energy usage.